• Mental Health

 Dealing with a Thanatophobia-Induced Panic Attack

-With any phobia, anxiety and panic attacks are a real concern, which means people with thanatophobia need to acknowledge the risk of panic attacks and take steps towards prevention.
+With any phobia, panic attacks are a real concern, which means people with thanatophobia need to acknowledge the risks and take steps towards prevention.
 As it may be impossible to avoid all anxiety attacks, people can also benefit from exploring ways to quickly recover after they occur.

 Panic attacks are marked by sudden and unexpected surges of:1